The Velociraptor CLI

 Note that if a flag is specified in autoexec.argv then it can’t be negated or overridden.
 You can only add flags that have not already been used.

-Learn about the commands available in the CLI
+Learn about the commands and flags available in the CLI